andrasq/node-qcluster/README.md

 - If a worker disconnects before it has finished processing all requests, some calls could be lost.
 To shut down cleanly, it should close its listened-on socket to stop receiving more calls, finish processing all pending requests, and only then exit.

+## Testing

+To run the tests, check out the repo.
+The test tools are installed by the CI script and are not part of the sources (`npm install -g qnit nyc`).

 ## Change Log